Tuesday, May 7, 2024

 Temperature

-Records set or tied: Record high tied (81° on the 4th)
+Records set or tied: Record high minimum broken (68 degrees on the 1st)

 Comments: None